Family Nutrition and Physical Activity (FNPA)

 Foundational Concepts

 The need for a behaviorally based screening tool was identified by researchers affiliated with the Academy of Nutrition and Dietetics.
+Click here to access the original manuscripts describing the vision for the tool |

 Original Validation of the FNPA